-Toronto to Vancouver Road Trip Through the Midwest USA
+Toronto to Vancouver Road Trip Through The Midwest USA

 Along the way we saw amazing scenery, saw displays of American pride and we stopped to visit a few spots.
 Follow our journey for a taste test of what you might see ….

-The car was partially loaded the night before we left so that we could leave Toronto by 6:30am.
-Since it was Saturday we didn’t expect much traffic but did want to hit the border crossing as soon as possible.
-Arriving at the Queenston Lewiston border with only 4 cars in front of us, even with a beginner border guard, we were through in 5 minutes and officially on our road trip across the country!
+The car was partially loaded the night before and we left Toronto by 6:30am.
+Since it was Saturday we didn’t expect much traffic.
+But we wanted to hit the border crossing as soon as possible.
+We arrived at the Queenston Lewiston border with only 4 cars in front of us.
+Even with a beginner border guard, we were through in 5 minutes and officially on our road trip across the country!

 Day 2 – Rockford, IL to Sioux Falls, SD

 The first part of the trip was slow as we wound through twisty two lane roads in the drizzle before the roads opened up.
 Only later did we realize we were past the interstate highway tolls and the speed limit went up to 80 mph!
-I don’t believe there is a highway in Canada that is even close to that speed.
+I don’t believe there was a highway in Canada that was even close to that speed.
 Not quite the European autoroute but a good chance to put the pedal to the metal.

 Driving through Iowa presented miles and miles of corn fields with Ethanol plant nearby.